Creating A Keyword List That Returns Your Best RFP Matches

 Like finding a needle in a haystack, the broader your keyword search, the harder it will be to find RFPs that align with your strategy.
 Many times, if you were to describe your company, the first descriptors that come to mind are typically umbrella terms that don’t speak to specific capabilities.
 In the same way, avoid using keywords that are too general.
 That’s because they tend to return a large number of irrelevant results.

-For example, an IT business might begin their RFP search in a government database with “IT support”.
-This keyword is too broad and in this case returns over 2,000 results.
+For example, an IT business might begin their RFP search in a government database with “IT support.”
+This keyword is too broad and, in this case, returns over 2,000 results.

-As you can see, determining a set of focused keywords that describe the RFPs you want to bid on is essential to not only your time, but your brainpower as well!
+As you can see, determining a set of focused keywords that describe the RFPs you want to bid on is essential to not only your time but your brainpower as well!
 For this reason, it’s important to pinpoint those keywords that align with your business bidding strategy.

 As an initial step, a brainstorming session is a worthwhile task to create a focused list.
 Here are some questions to get you thinking about your target keywords and help you narrow down your search return:

 - What does your business specialize in?
 Keyword descriptors should be specific to the services or products you directly provide.
-As an example, the above IT business could specialize in “cybersecurity”, “penetration testing” or “java programming”.
+As an example, the above IT business could specialize in “cybersecurity,” “penetration testing,” or “java programming.”

 As shown above, when entering “penetration testing” in the search field, the results quickly narrow from over 2,000 to only 15.
 The more you concentrate on what it is you specialize in, the fewer RFPs you’ll have to sift through to find potential matching opportunities.

 - What area(s) does your business serve?
 You want to find RFP opportunities in areas where you can logistically provide your product or service.
 Therefore, location is an important factor to consider when searching for RFPs.
-Noting the locality, state or region in your keyword list will focus your RFP search to only areas you service or want to service in the future.
+Noting the locality, state or region in your keyword list will focus your RFP search to only areas you service or want to serve in the future.
 This is especially important when searching for local contracts.

 While we don’t suggest using Google as your primary RFP resource, there’s a benefit it offers that can help you refine your keywords.

-For example, if your service provides “family education programs”, the function returns high-level results that can provide guidance to add to or refine your list.
+For example, if your service provides “family education programs,” the function returns high-level results that can provide guidance to add to or refine your list.

 Your keyword list is an integral part of your RFP search strategy and process, and it should evolve over time.
-When you find RFPs that align with your goals, take note of which keywords the agency uses to seek your service(s).
+When you find RFPs that align with your goals, take note of which RFP keywords the agency uses to seek your service(s).
 Or, if certain keywords are not returning relevant RFPs, choose to refine or eliminate them to produce more fruitful search returns.
 Furthermore, as your business innovates its offering, so should your list.
-You’ll find that if you stay on top of curating your list, over time your keywords will present great opportunities, thus eliminating the wasted effort of reading RFPs that don’t align with your strategy.
+You’ll find that if you stay on top of curating your list, over time your RFP keywords will present great opportunities, thus eliminating the wasted effort of reading RFPs that don’t align with your strategy.

-Finally, you may find that your RFP search requires more time, resources or experience than you and your team are able to provide.
-If that’s the case, don’t hesitate to reach out and ask for help.
 At The Bid Lab, we not only assist our clients in finding RFPs that strategically align with their business needs, but we also help manage their responses to ensure their submission is on time, on point and on the shortlist.
 Schedule a free consultation with us today!
 You can also call us at 1-844-4BIDLAB or email us at firstname.lastname@example.org.
 Let us help you fulfill your search for the perfect RFP for your business.